UCI-CARL/CARLsim4/README.md

 * carlsim - contains the source code of CARLsim

+* doxygen -  contains doxygen code to generate documentation.

 * examples - contains all the examples for CARLsim and CARLsim PTI.
 Each example is in its own subfolder (along with input videos, scripts, and results). examples/common contains support files that multiple examples use.

-* include -  contains all the header files for the PTI.

-* libpti - contains the source code and Makefile includes for the PTI.
+* projects - meant to contain user’s CARLsim projects, all it is not necessary to place project code here as long as the user.mk is configured correctly and the CARLsim library is installed.

-* test - contains a regression suite
+* tools - contains additional tools to be used with CARLsim.

 ### MAKEFILE STRUCTURE DESCRIPTION

-Variable naming conventions - Environment variables that could be defined outside the Makefile are all caps.
-Variables that are used only in the Makefile are not capitalized.

-The Makefile is composed of individual include files.  makefile.mk contains additional makefile definitions. carlsim.mk and libpti.mk contain specific build rules and definitions for CARLsim and the PTI library.
-Each example has a corresponding include file.
+The Makefile is composed of individual include files (.mk).
+The user must configure their user.mk include file to tell CARLsim about the CUDA version, CUDA capability of the GPU, and the desired installation of the CARLsim library.

+Each example directory has it’s own Makefile that will build the example program after the CARLsim library has been installed.
+To make an example program, change directories to the name of your example directory (e.g. examples/random) and type ‘make program_name’ where the ‘program_name’ is the name of the directory (e.g. random).